-- Automated information exchange between QM and MES system (FORCAM FORCE IIOT): consistent processes and reliable data.
+- Automated information exchange between QM and MES system (FORCE MES FLEX): consistent processes and reliable data.

 - Displaying the results of the quality inspection on the FORCAM Shopfloor Terminal: Reduced latency until production resumes or lower risk, as workers are immediately informed of quality deviations and can react appropriately.